-Author: Kwame Mbalia
+Author: Tamiko Moriko

 PLOT & SETTING ACTIVITY 2 (GRADES 3-8): Visualize a Scene!
-Choose ONE of your favorite scenes from one of the stories in Black Boy Joy.
+Choose ONE of your favorite scenes from Lumbar Janes.
 Make sure the setting (time of day/night, year, geographical place, specific location, mood), characters and events are described so well, you can really picture them & see them in your mind.